 Prebiotics for Digestive Health*

 Prebiotics are the nourishment that your gut microorganisms need to thrive.
-And a healthy gut microbiome is an essential part of your overall health.*
+And a healthy gut microbiome is essential to your overall health.*

-Look for foods that contain prebiotics, such as asparagus, honey, whole grains, and bananas, and give your body the support it deserves with a prebiotic supplement, such as Gaia Herbs Microbiome Food.
+To support your gut, opt for foods that contain prebiotics, such as asparagus, honey, whole grains, and bananas, and choose a prebiotic supplement, such as Gaia Herbs Microbiome Food.

 Your gut (and your whole body) will thank you.